Mestaratype/Firjar/fontbakery/fontbakery-report.md

-* 🔥 **FAIL** <p>'Thin' instance has the same coordinates as the default instance; its subfamily name should be 'Thin Cond'.</p>
+* 🔥 **FAIL** <p>'Thin' instance has the same coordinates as the default instance; its subfamily name should be 'Condensed Thin'.</p>
-<p>Note: It is alternatively possible that Name ID 17 is incorrect, and should be set to the default instance subfamily name, 'Thin', rather than ''Thin Cond''.
+<p>Note: It is alternatively possible that Name ID 17 is incorrect, and should be set to the default instance subfamily name, 'Thin', rather than ''Condensed Thin''.
 If the default instance is 'Thin', NameID 17 is probably the problem.</p>
  [code: invalid-default-instance-subfamily-name]

-* 🔥 **FAIL** <p>'Thin' instance has the same coordinates as the default instance; its postscript name should be 'Firjar-ThinCond', instead of 'Firjar-Thin'.</p>
+* 🔥 **FAIL** <p>'Thin' instance has the same coordinates as the default instance; its postscript name should be 'Firjar-CondensedThin', instead of 'Firjar-Thin'.</p>
  [code: invalid-default-instance-postscript-name]